smoothtom/numeral-system-converter/README.md

 ```

 ## TODO
-* Decimal - Octal - Binary to Hexadecimal
+* Octal - Binary to Hexadecimal

 ## Usage
 * Binary to decimal conversion  ( fix the first zero problem )